raganwald/braythwayt.com/_posts/2016-03-30-justice-and-the-facts.md

 So we have this system where we investigate the crimes, and the outcomes might be that for those ten innocent men, for eight of the cases we didn't charge them at all.
 And in the ninth case, we charged him but he was found innocent in court, and in the tenth case, we convicted an innocent man.
 And that one innocent man in jail is still a terrible thing, but we think that's better than ten innocent men in jail.

 Now what about the 90 men who did it?
 Well, the sword of justice cuts both ways.
 Because of the expense and aggravation of a trial, for ten cases the prosecutors cut a plea bargain with them, and they got a reduced sentence for manslaughter or something.
 In six cases they went to trial and for one reason or another they were declared innocent.

 And most egregiously, in three cases no charges were brought at all because of some slip-up like improper handling of evidence, or obtaining a confession without informing them of their rights.

 ### "when we value justice, we willingly pay the cost for it"

 So because of our sense of justice and busy courts and smart lawyers, of the 90 people we know did it, nineteen of them really don't get the full "punishment," and so if you are a completely amoral person, you might think that this is terrible, because if you lock them all up, you're wrong 10% of the time, but if you investigate everyone, you're wrong 20% of the time.

-Justice is the idea that we'd much rather be wrong about guilty people than be wrong about innocent people.
+Justice is the idea that we'd much rather give opportunity to bad people people than to deny opportunity to good people.

 I can't tell you whether to value justice personally, all I can do is explain how it works, and explain that when we as a society value justice, we willingly pay the cost for it.
 Those nineteen guilty men who got reduced or no sentences are the cost we pay for having just one wrongly convicted man instead of ten.
 All of the things we value in society have some cost, to us personally, to society as a whole, or both.[^value]